-Fancy color diamonds are the rarest of the rare.
+Fancy colour diamonds are the rarest of the rare.
 Each is one of a kind.

 Red diamonds are so rare that only a handful are known to exist.

-Less than one boron atom per million of carbon atoms can give a diamond a blue color.
+Less than one boron atom per million of carbon atoms can give a diamond a blue colour.

-Strength and purity of color influence a fancy color diamond’s value.
+Strength and purity of colour influence a fancy colour diamond’s value.

-The most valuable hues are pink, blue, and green.
-Slight color differences can impact value.
+The most valuable hues are pink, blue and green.
+Slight colour differences can impact value.

-Even diamonds with a low clarity grade are prized by connoisseurs if their color is attractive.
+Even diamonds with a low clarity grade are prized by connoisseurs if their colour is attractive.

-Fancy shapes like radiant cuts are commonly used to maximize the intensity of the color.
+Fancy shapes like radiant cuts are commonly used to maximize the intensity of the colour.

-In pink, blue, green and orange, even fancy color diamonds below a carat are rare and valuable.
+In pink, blue, green and orange, even fancy colour diamonds of less than a carat are rare and valuable.

-Fancy Color Diamond Quality Factors: The Comprehensive Guide
+Fancy Colour Diamond Quality Factors: The Comprehensive Guide

-Explore sources, gemological research, and the role of gems in history.
+Explore sources, gemmological research and the role of gems in history.